ksjiang/shellcoding_tutorial/README.md

 # shellcoding_tutorial
 A series of increasingly difficult x64 shellcoding challenges

 To start each challenge, put a `./flag` file along with the challenge binary into the same directory and serve the process on a TCP port.
 (It's more fun if you can get a friend to host the challenge and the secret flag!)
-Intended solutions will be posted to [my webpage] (https://nave1337.herokuapp.com/index.html).
+Intended solutions will be posted to [my webpage](https://nave1337.herokuapp.com/index.html).
 For extra fun, try to solve the challenges without first looking at the source - i.e., starting only with the binary.

 The goal of each challenge is only to read the contents of `./flag`.
 In particular, obtaining a shell is not required, although it may be easier for some challenges.